-She was pleased by the event, and the haircut she got from Mr Flowers, but understood why more people didn’t come along.
+She was pleased by the event, and the haircut she got from Mr Flower, but understood why more people didn’t come along.

 “Things like this are a good way to get the trust of the homeless.
 Next time more will turn up.
 There are some days where we seem to go into hibernation,” she said.

-Mr Flowers also spoke about the need to gain the trust of homeless people.
+Mr Flower also spoke about the need to gain the trust of homeless people.

 “There didn’t seem to be as many of them around today.
 But I hope the event went some way towards building that trust with them.
 I’m hoping more will visit next time,” he said.

-Although he was happy with how the event turned out, Mr Flowers said he’d advertise future events more.
+Although he was happy with how the event turned out, Mr Flower said he’d advertise future events more.

 “Next time I’d design some posters and get them up around the Huggard Centre.
 I’d definitely do more advertising and try and spread the word more,” he said.